apache/apisix-java-plugin-runner/docs/how-it-works.md

 tar -zxvf apache-apisix-runner-bin.tar.gz
 ```

-file's layout in the `dist` directory are as follows
+the layout of files in the `dist` directory is as below

 ```
 dist